JohnMaher1/ag-grid-svelte5/README.md

 AG Grid provides 2 main ways to render a custom cell.

-1. A function which the gui element (e.g. a div containing your cell data)
+1. A function which returns a gui element (e.g. a div containing your cell data)
 2. A class that implements `ICellRendererComp`

 The first instance only returns a gui element which will not work to render our custom svelte component and its required props.